richgel999/rdopng/README.md

 Level ranges from 0-29.
 Levels 0-9 use up to 4 pixel long matches, levels 10-17 use up to 6 pixel long matches, and 18-23 use up to 6 or 12 pixel long matches.
 Levels 24-29 are impractical (too slow).
 The higher the level within a match length category, the slower the parsing.
 The higher match length categories are needed for the higher lambdas/lower bitrates.
 At near-lossless settings (lower than approximately lambda 300), the smaller/less aggressive parsing levels are usually fine.
 At higher lambdas/lower bitrates the higher levels are needed to avoid artifacts.

+-lambda is the quality slider.
+Useful lambda values are 10-20000, but values beyond 2000 will require fiddling with the level to compensate for artifacts.
+Higher levels are extremely slow because the current tool is single threaded.